pamods/PAModDetails/README.md

 The tags currently defined for a video are as follows:

-* type (optional): Defining the type of video, such as Gameplay, Tutorial, etc. Tutorial defines a video where the mod is the central focus of the video, the video was made to showcase features of the mod.
-Gameplay defines a video where the mod was used during gameplay
 * video (required): The youtube code that identifies the video
+* desc (optional): A short plaintext description of the video
 * list (optional): A youtube playlist that the video is a member of
-* desc (optional): A short plaintext description of the video
 * time (optional): A time in seconds to begin playback from, relative to the start of the video
+* type (optional): Defining the type of video, such as Gameplay, Tutorial, etc. Tutorial defines a video where the mod is the central focus of the video, the video was made to showcase features of the mod.
+Gameplay defines a video where the mod was used during gameplay
+* version (optional): The version of the mod used in the video

 #New tags